 Energy Fuels

-Premier American Uranium Inc. (TSXV:PUR) is an emerging player in the U.S. domestic uranium sector, strategically positioned to capitalize on the resurgence of nuclear energy and the growing demand for domestically sourced uranium.
-Formed as a spin-out from Consolidated Uranium (now IsoEnergy) in late 2023, PUR has quickly established itself with a portfolio of uranium projects across three of the top uranium districts in the United States: the Grants Mineral Belt in New Mexico, the Great Divide Basin in Wyoming and the Uravan Mineral Belt in Colorado.
+Premier American Uranium Inc. (TSXV: PUR | OTCQB: PAUIF) is a purpose-built US uranium exploration and development company, strategically positioned to capitalize on the resurgence of domestic nuclear energy.
+Formed as a spin-out from Consolidated Uranium (now IsoEnergy) in late 2023, PUR has grown rapidly through two transformational acquisitions - American Future Fuel and Nuclear Fuels - to become America’s largest pure-play US uranium explorer, with a portfolio spanning 12 projects across the top uranium districts: the Grants Mineral Belt in New Mexico, the Powder River and Great Divide Basins in Wyoming, and the Uravan Mineral Belt in Colorado and Utah.

 Third, the uranium market itself is showing signs of a structural supply deficit.
-Years of underinvestment in new mines and exploration have led to a situation where demand is outstripping supply.
+Years of under investment in new mines and exploration have led to a situation where demand is outstripping supply.
 This dynamic is driving a renewed period of long-term contracting by utilities, which historically has been a precursor to higher uranium prices.

 Premier American Uranium boasts a leadership team with extensive experience in the uranium sector and a track record of creating shareholder value.
 The company's management and board include individuals who have successfully executed similar strategies in the past, most notably through Consolidated Uranium (now IsoEnergy).